 You should see a specialist sports medicine doctor for a diagnosis and management plan.

 Your doctor will ask you questions about your condition.
-Next, they will examine limb alignment, the knee’s range of movement, and the ligaments’ stability related to lateral knee pain.
-In addition, careful palpation of all the relevant anatomy, such as the joints and tendons, is vital.
-Finally, your doctor may want to perform investigations to confirm a diagnosis.
+Next, they will examine limb alignment, the knee’s range of motion, and the stability of the ligaments related to lateral knee pain.
+Additionally, careful palpation of all relevant anatomy, including joints and tendons, is crucial.
+Finally, your doctor may want to conduct further investigations to confirm the diagnosis.
 Weight-bearing X-rays will assess the degree of arthritis.
 MRI scans use strong magnets to examine joint, tendon, and ligament structures.
 Sometimes, we use ultrasound to view the structure of tendons in more detail.

 When to see a doctor about pain in the outer side of the knee